TDG-Platform/docs/protogenv2LULC.md

 ### Advanced Options
-This script runs FastOrtho+ AComp; outputs a multispectral image (8-band only); stages the output data from the aoptask and uses that data as the final input for the LULC Task.
+If you need to generate the 8-Band MS data required as input for this task, you can use  and the following example script to preprocess your data.
+This example runs Fast-Ortho+AComp and Protogen LULC from end to end.
+Click on this link for details regarding the the [Advanced Ortho Product Pre-Processing](https://github.com/TDG-Platform/docs/blob/master/AOP_Strip_Processor.md).

 	# This Script runs the AOP Processor; moves the output to a file that is accessible
 	# to the Protogen task, and runs the protogenV2LULC Task.